 You can control the information displayed in the portlet and the portlet layout.
+See About the Tools portlets, Configuring the portlet, and Defining the portlet data preferences.

 About the Instances portlet

 The Instances portlet displays the list of instances from all applications in the selected Precise installation.